-The study of learning is relative recent.
+The study of learning is relatively recent.
 This post will look at the birth of psychology and how the pioneers of this field laid the foundation for the study of learning.

 The first laboratory to focus on the study of psychology was opened by Wilhelm Wundt (1832-1920) in Germany in 1879.
 Wundt’s goal was simple, to establish psychology as a legitimate science.
 At this time, psychology was seen by many as something akin to fortune telling and other black arts.